-But friends, identities are complex and multi-faceted, so the scripture has a lot to say about identity - and frankly we just don't have the time to go through all this morning...
+Now, I realize that identities are complex and multi-faceted, so the scripture has a lot to say about identity - and frankly we just don't have the time to go through all this morning...

-However in Ephesians chapter 2 we discover a wonderfully concise summary about our identity that for the purposes of recycling envy will do us just fine.
+However in Ephesians chapter 2 we discover a wonderfully concise summary, the basic truth about our Identity that for the purposes of recycling envy will do us just fine.